South West Outdoor Festival 2018 FAQs

 When does it start and finish?

-The festival begins on the evening of Friday 5 October from 5pm, and comes to an end on the evening of Sunday 7 October, around 6pm.
+The festival begins on the evening of Friday 5 October from 4pm, and comes to an end on the evening of Sunday 7 October, at 6pm.
 Activities, adventures and entertainment will be on offer all across the weekend – we will provide a full schedule of events here soon.

 Is anything happening during the day on Friday?